thenewdarling/CurseOfStrahd/Downtime/2022-12-04 Downtime before Session 33.md

 *[06:23] [[Arabelle]] (she/her):*

-[[Arabelle]] looks around at what is left of the once fearsome and noble Silver Knights, their fortress crumbling away.
+[[Arabelle]] looks around at what is left of the once fearsome and noble [[Silver Knights]], their fortress crumbling away.
 The destruction, death and sorrow all around her.
 “Maybe being away from home, facing danger, seeing my life flash before my eyes… it forces some introspection, doesn’t it?”
 She smiles, an impish spark in her eyes.
 “Or maybe I’ve always been this wise, and have been playing you all along.
 Biding my time.
 I saw you on the road, knew what you were, what destinies awaits you.”
 Her eyes glaze over, staring into the distance.
 “And how you keep defying and changing them.”
 She focuses back on [[Magda]], her wicked smile back.
 “And I am now part of it.”

 *[08:46] [[Magdalena]] de Luna (she/her):*

 "That you are.
-We'd be lost without you." [[Magda]] squeezes [[Arabelle]]'s shoulder, before turning to Ireena.
+We'd be lost without you." [[Magda]] squeezes [[Arabelle]]'s shoulder, before turning to [[Ireena]].
 "And thank you for the assist.
 I would've been a goner.
 In the interest of my new-found honesty, I think... we need to rest.
 Hm?"
 She turns to the whole group.
 "I don't know about you but I've been running on fumes since before [[Castle Ravenloft]]."

 *[08:54] [[Arabelle]] (she/her):*